 These documents show the questions and comments that arose in the initial phase of two inquiries.
 The teachers collated the responses for students to choose a problem to continue the inquiry.

-Sequencing the inquiry from questions
+Sequencing inquiry from students' questions

 Jhahida Miah (a teacher of mathematics at Haverstock School, London) used the prompt with her year 10 class.
 Although the students had low prior attainment in mathematics, they asked questions about the prompt throughout the inquiry that gave rise to many different lines of inquiry.
 Jhahida planned a sequence of lessons, basing each lesson on one or more of the students' question.